-you must not vote to approve and adopt the merger agreement and the transactions contemplated by the merger agreement, including the merger; - you must deliver to the Corporate Secretary of HSB, before the vote on the merger at the special meeting is taken, a written notice of your intent to demand payment of the fair value of your shares.
+- you must not vote to approve and adopt the merger agreement and the transactions contemplated by the merger agreement, including the merger; and - you must deliver to the Corporate Secretary of HSB, before the vote on the merger at the special meeting is taken, a written notice of your intent to demand payment of the fair value of your shares.

 You must deliver the notice of intent even if you submit or cast a proxy and vote against the merger.
-Merely voting against, abstaining from voting or failing to vote in favor of the approval and adoption of the merger agreement and the transactions contemplated by the merger agreement, including the merger, will not constitute a notice of your intent to exercise dissenters' rights under the CBCA.
+Merely voting against, abstaining from voting or failing to vote in favor of the approval and adoption of the merger agreement and the transactions contemplated by the merger agreement, including the merger, will not constitute a notice of your intent to exercise dissenters' rights under the CRCA

-If HSB shareholders approve and adopt the merger agreement and the transactions contemplated by the merger agreement, including the merger, at the special meeting and you meet the requirements above, HSB will send you, no later than 10 days after the merger, a written "dissenters' notice" concerning your demand of payment for your shares.
+If HSB shareholders approve and adopt the merger agreement and the transactions contemplated by the merger agreement, including the merger, at the special meeting and you meet the requirements above, HSB will send you, within 10 days of the approval of the merger, a written "dissenters' notice" concerning your demand of payment for your shares.
 The dissenters' notice delivered by HSB must:

-- state where you must send the "payment demand", which is described below, and when and where certificates for certificated shares must be deposited; - inform holders of uncertificated shares to what extent transfer of their shares will be restricted after the payment demand is received; - supply a form for you to make the payment demand that includes the date of the first announcement to the news media or to HSB shareholders of the terms of the merger agreement, referred to as the "date of the first announcement", and requires that you certify whether or not you acquired beneficial ownership of your shares of HSB common stock before the date of the first announcement; - set a date by which HSB must receive your payment demand, which may not be fewer than 30 days nor more than 60 days after the dissenters' notice is delivered by HSB; and - be accompanied by a copy of sections 33-855 through 33-872 of the CBCA, which are the sections that discuss dissenters' rights.
+- state where you must send the "payment demand", which is described below, and when and where certificates for certificated shares must be deposited; - inform holders of uncertificated shares to what extent transfer of their shares will be restricted after the payment demand is received; - supply a form for you to make the payment demand that includes the date of the first announcement to the news media or to HSB shareholders of the terms of the merger agreement, referred to as the "date of the first announcement", and requires that you certify whether or not you acquired beneficial ownership of your shares of HSB common stock, generally, the right to vote or enter into an arrangement or agreement for the purpose of voting your shares, the right to acquire shares and the right to dispose of shares, before the date of the first announcement; - set a date by which HSB must receive your payment demand, which may not be fewer than 30 days nor more than 60 days after the dissenters' notice is delivered by HSB; and - be accompanied by a copy of sections 33-855 through 33-872 of the CBCA, which are the sections that discuss dissenters' rights.